 The property is a large farmhouse, full of rustic charm, built between 1886 and 1889, made out of the local creamy-coloured Chinon 'tuffeau' stone.
-It is a family home providing generous accommodation for an extended family, two families, or group of friends, sleeping up to 9 people.
+It is a family home, regularly used by the owners, providing generous accommodation for an extended family, two families, or group of friends, sleeping up to 9 people.
 The property offers complete privacy and tranquility, set in 2½ acres of land and lying 3 kilometres outside a farming hamlet.
-There is a good-sized heated outdoor pool allowing for swimming for up to 4 months of the year (late May to Sept).
+There is a good-sized heated outdoor pool allowing for swimming for up to 4 months of the year (approx. late May to Sept).

 Extremely spacious and comfortable, the house is equipped with everything you need for the perfect vacation - an ideal base for relaxing by the pool in summer as well as exploring historic Touraine and visiting the grand chateaux of the Loire, any time of the year.

 Good-sized kitchen with large circular table and chairs for breakfast (if not eating outdoors).
 It is very well-equipped with dishwasher, microwave, electric oven, gas hob and a range of serving dishes to cater for all types of groups.
 There is a separate dining room, looking onto the lounge, which can seat up to nine people.
 There are sliding glass doors between the dining room and the lounge which can be fully opened back to create a very large space.